 In response, Dr. Soomekh emphasized that while antisemitism exists everywhere, including college campuses, looking for Jewish organizations and reaching out to other marginalized groups on campus can strengthen community bonds.
 “Look at the Hillel Jewish organizations there.
 Look at how Jewish life is taking place,” said Dr. Soomekh.
 “Learn how to be allies and work together.”

 Dr. Soomekh also spoke with Upper School students during community time on Thursday morning and answered questions posed by Jewish Student Union seniors and co-presidents Eli Horwitch and Jonah Mannheim.
 After the assembly, students reflected on what they’d learned and the impact of antisemitism on the greater Los Angeles community.

 “I thought what she said was really interesting when it came to the antisemitic statistics because I don’t feel like a lot of people realize how prevalent an issue it is,” said Helena Klein, a senior.
 “Especially in Los Angeles, a lot of people don’t think it really happens in more liberal states such as California, but it’s not true.”

 When discussing how to combat antisemitism, Dr. Soomekh emphasized the importance of allyship.
 Validating Jewish individuals’ experiences while providing education and affinity through diversity, equity and inclusion programming is one way in which students and community members can continue to work against hatred.
 “Allyship is so, so important,” said Dr. Soomekh.
 “The only way we can fight antisemitism, racism, homophobia, xenophobia is through allyship.”

 If you are not a member of the Crossroads community and you would like to be notified of future Speaker Series events, please click here

 .
-A recording of Dr. Soomekh’s evening presentation will be posted here
+To view a recording of Dr. Soomekh’s evening presentation, click here